liveley/Ressource-Realms/code/modules/debugging/README.md

 # Debug Modules Documentation

-This directory contains all debug and testing utilities for the Catan 3D game, refactored out of the main game logic files.
+This directory contains all debug and testing utilities for the Resource Realms game, refactored out of the main game logic files.

 ## 🎯 Cleanup Summary